Chapter 5 A Handy Amazon Seller Account Setup Checklist to Drive Sales

 Questions to Work Through Before Registering Your Seller Account

 Some of the logistics of being a successful seller should be worked out before you set up the seller account, as you likely won’t have as much time to address these after you get started.

 Download the checklist

 The key is not just having all of the answers, but also respecting Amazon’s requirements to respond to all customer inquiries within 24 hours, any day of the year.

-If you plan to use Amazon’s Fulfillment by Amazon program, will you co-mingle your products?
+2. If you plan to use Amazon’s Fulfillment by Amazon program, will you co-mingle your products?